Justice Dept. Files Landmark Antitrust Case Against Google

 The Justice Department sought support for its suit from states across the country that share concerns about Google’s conduct.
 A bipartisan coalition of 50 U.S. states and territories, led by Texas Attorney General Ken Paxton, announced a year ago they were investigating Google’s business practices, citing “potential monopolistic behavior.”

-Arkansas, Florida, Georgia, Indiana, Kentucky, Louisiana, Mississippi, Missouri, Montana, South Carolina and Texas will join the lawsuit, according to court records.
+Arkansas, Florida, Georgia, Indiana, Kentucky, Louisiana, Mississippi, Missouri, Montana, South Carolina and Texas joined the Justice Department lawsuit.

 AP Technology Writer Michael Liedtke contributed to this report from San Ramon, California.